Accreditation guideline

 5. immediate advice should any action be rated ‘not-met’ by the accrediting agency following the final assessment of an accreditation event, resulting in the facility or service not being accredited.
 In this instance a responsive regulatory process may be enacted under section 4.

-• The following ACSQHC Standards/Module are optional for Queensland public hospitals, day procedure services and health care centres (howsoever titled):
+• The following ACSQHC Standards/Module are optional for Queensland Health owned and managed public hospitals, MPHS, and primary/community health care centers:

-• The following ACSQHC Standards are not applicable to Queensland public hospitals, day procedure service and health care centres (howsoever titled):
+• The following ACSQHC Standards are not applicable to Queensland public hospitals, day procedure services and health care centers (howsoever titled):

-3.2 Newly established Satellite Hospitals and newly established off-campus, sub-acute or low care services
+3.2 Newly established sub-acute or low care service (e.g. satellite hospitals, walk-in clinics).

-• If a service is an extension of an existing service and is operating under the same governance structure, same model of care and uses the same policies, procedures and safety and quality systems, the service can either be assessed along with its hub at the next accreditation assessment or can undergo the below approach.
+• If the HHS facility/service is an extension of an existing model in the HHS, and operating under the same governance structure and uses the same safety and quality systems; the facility/service can be assessed along with its membership hub at the next accreditation assessment.

 3.3 General practices